iamyounix/myzshconf/README.md

 ### VSCode Terminal Integration

-Here is the simplest setup, intergrated our zsh setting to Visual Studio Code app.
+Here is the simplest setup: we integrated our `zsh` settings into the **Visual Studio Code** app.

-1. Open VSCode, go to Menubar -  `File` / `Preferences` / `Settings`.
+1. Launch VSCode and navigate to the Menubar - `File` / `Preferences` / `Settings`.
-2. Find small icon on the top left on `Settings` tab.
-Hover you mouse into it without clicking to reveal its name as `Open Setting with JSON`.
+2. Locate the small icon in the upper left corner of the `Settings` tab.
+Hover your mouse over it without clicking to reveal its name: `Open Setting with JSON.`

     ![opensettingswithterminal][settings-json]